Bucks County Traffic Offense Lawyer

 - The officer cannot identify the defendant

 You can also present your own evidence that might cast doubt on the officer’s testimony or the possibility of the charges.
 For example, if there was a tree obscuring your view of a traffic sign or traffic light, it could be difficult to fairly enforce that sign/signal against you.
 Photos of the sign and other evidence – such as your testimony – could be presented.
+Talk to our Bucks County traffic offense attorneys about what evidence is needed in your case.

 Challenging Serious Traffic Charges: Reckless Driving, DUI, and Vehicular Assault

 If you are charged with any serious traffic charges, there could be criminal penalties associated with them.
-Charges for reckless driving, driving under the influence (DUI), and vehicular assault are some examples of these serious charges.
+Charges for reckless driving, driving under the influence (DUI), and vehicular assault are examples of these serious charges.

 Driving under the influence is a very serious charge that often comes with fines, license suspensions, and jail time.
 Most first-time DUI defendants in Pennsylvania can qualify for ARD, a program that allows them to seek treatment and participate in courses to avoid future drunk driving.
 This may still come with a license suspension, and there is no guarantee that you will be accepted to ARD.
 If ARD is not an option, our attorneys can also fight the charges by challenging the legality of the traffic stop, the evidence used against you, and the police officer’s testimony.